 - Work your way until you are done with half the sheets.

-- Pour the pumpkin mixture and layer the rest of the sheets above the pumpkin layer brushing in between with butter and rotating sheets every time.
+- Lay the rest of the sheets above the pumpkin layer brushing in between with butter and rotating sheets every time.

 - Fold the overhanging phyllo sheets over creating a cool ruffle look.
 Brush with more butter if needed.